LevisNgigi/LevisNgigi/README.md

 Full stack software engineer
 ----------------------------

-I Completed a software engineering bootcamp at ALX focused on full-stack development and I specialized in frontend development.
+I Completed the moringa school software development bootcamp and I also Completed a software engineering bootcamp at ALX focused on full-stack development and I specialized in frontend development.
 Also did a mobile and web development course at eMobilis Technology Training Institute.

 * 🌍  I'm based in Nairobi, Kenya
 * ✉️  You can contact me via any social media channel